PAE301 Agroecology: Working with the Complexity of Farming Systems

 With a concrete case as starting point, the course deals with structure and functioning of agroecosystems as whole entities seen from different perspectives.
 Examples of such are ecological, economic, social, time and spatial scale, and organisational level perspectives.
 The students will also learn about and practice methods for describing and analysing the case and its goals, and they are expected to suggest improvements.

-The aim of this course is to provide students interested in global development with an introduction to working with the complexity of farming systems.
+The aim of this course is to provide students with an introduction to working with the complexity of farming systems.

 After completion of the course, the student will be able to: